 - Loan-to-Value (LTV) - First mortgage ratio

-- Loan entity - How CLTV is calculated
+- Loan - How CLTV is calculated